placebokkk/wenet_doc/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

-Wenet is an end-to-end ASR toolkit.
+Wenet is an tansformer-based end-to-end ASR toolkit.

 Indices and tables